jjameswillaims038-jpg/Mr-dev-legit-banning-tool-2025/README.md

 ## 🔥 Wicked

 **Mr Dev** wakes the terminal and speaks in riddles.
 It simulates ban lists (permanent & temporary), dresses the CLI in blood-red prints, and shows moving terminal effects so the tool *feels* alive.
-Use in sandboxes, tests, or to impress friends — not to harm.
+Use in sandboxes, tests, or to ban accounts enjoy sha 😂🥲

 ---